HSF/hsf.github.io/organization/_posts/2021/2021-10-14-coordination.md

 - Announcement of the next HSF IRIS-HEP Training Challenge in the coming days.
   - Discussion focused on the sustainability and scalability of the training in the HEP community.
   - Define possible engagement with experiments and their existing training organization.
-- Next Software Carprentries training event being organized (Dec 13-15, 2021).
+- Next Software Carpentries training event being organized (Dec 13-15, 2021).
   - We are preparing videos to cover prerequisites in Mac, Linux, and Windows.
 - A task force organized to develop the Matplotlib training module.
 Aiming to organize an event by November.